-Lutheran Community Home is one of just a few nursing homes located in Seymour, Indiana.
-This nursing home turns out to be a quality facility, with an overall grade of B. You could certainly do much worse than this place.
+Lutheran Community Home is the sole nursing home we identified in Seymour, Indiana.
+This nursing home turns out to be a quality facility, with an overall grade of B+.
+You could certainly do much worse than this place.
 This facility is better in some categories than others, but it didn't have any poor grades in any of our major categories discussed below.
 More information about these categories can be found below.

 Lutheran Community Home